WildernessLabs/Netduino.Foundation/Source/Additional_Peripheral_Libraries/Netduino.Foundation.IC.EEPROM.AT24Cxx/readme.md

 Creates a new AT24Cxx object with the specified address, communication speed, memory size and page size.

-The `pageSize` is the number of bytes that can be written in a single transaction before the address pointer waraps to the start of the page.
-This value is used to assist with higher perfoamce data writes.
+The `pageSize` is the number of bytes that can be written in a single transaction before the address pointer wraps to the start of the page.
+This value is used to assist with higher performance data writes.

 The `memorySize` parameter is the number of bytes in the EEPROM.
 This is used to prevent wrapping from the end of the EEPROM back to the start.